 I converted the amount of cabbage and pineapple to precise measurement in weight rather than using the number of cabbage and pineapple that vary in size.
 In order to ferment vegetables successfully, the ratio between the weight of vegetables and the salt is important.
 Too little salt, the sauerkraut will grow mold.
 Too much salt, the beneficial bacteria will not multiply.
 The ratio is also very important to the taste of the final product.
 We all want delicious, safe, probiotic sauerkraut that’s not overly salty in the end, don’t we?
-The perfect saltiness to me is 1 tbsp salt to 2 lb. of vegetables for any flavour sauerkrauts I make.
+The perfect saltiness to me is 1 tablespoon salt to 2 pounds of vegetables for any flavour sauerkrauts I make.

 Length of Fermentation for Probiotic Sauerkraut

 I adjusted the amount of each ingredient and the fermentation time to achieve the best flavours.
 Not all vegetables are fermented the same way.
 Sauerkraut is one that requires longer fermentation time and the flavour will develop with age.

 I added black pepper to increase the absorption of the curcumin in turmeric.
 If you don’t like the idea of black pepper in sauerkraut, you don’t have to add black pepper.
 Studies have shown that consuming black pepper with turmeric boosts the curcumin absorption.
 You can also eat this probiotic sauerkrauts with other dishes that contain black pepper and fat.
 Yes, eating fat with turmeric also boosts the absorption of curcumin.